Gyoma/HCI909-Project-Another-Hi-Lo-Game/README.md

-# HCI909 Project - Attack card game
+# HCI909 Project - Another Hi-Lo Game

 This game is based on Hi-Lo game, where only ranks of cards matter.
 If you have the higher rank, then you win.